Dy-zaster/Artes-Arcanas/Docs/Formats/Graphics.md

 - Deserialize `oc.b` and store descriptors in a modern format (e.g., `graphics.json`).
 - Batch-export referenced bitmaps into texture atlases grouped by usage (floors, walls, roofs) and keep the original occupancy masks to rebuild collision layers.

+## Terrain sheet (`grf/terreno.jpg`)

+The Delphi renderer does not load ground tiles from `oc.b`.
+Instead it uses a dedicated sheet named `terreno.jpg` (`576×480`, progressive JPEG) that lives next to the rest of the `.bmp` assets.
+Its layout mirrors the legacy `TMapaCompreso` terrain codes:

+- Codes `0..31` are arranged in eight rows (four codes per row).
+Each code occupies a `144×48` block made out of 18 mini tiles (`6` columns × `3` rows).
+- Every mini tile measures `24×16` pixels.
+During runtime the client picks one of the 18 variants based on tile coordinates to add subtle variation to large areas.
+- Codes `28..31` represent liquids/fire and were rendered with special routines (`BltLiquido`).
+The MonoGame port now samples those frames from the same sheet (or atlas entry) and cycles through the 18 mini tiles to mimic movement.

+The new `TerrainRenderer` first looks for the `terreno` entry inside any generated atlas manifest and only falls back to loading the standalone JPEG/PNG from `MonoGameClient/content/graphics` (or `Original Pascal/Laa/grf`).
+If both sources are missing it reuses the deterministic color palette introduced earlier.

 ## UI atlases

 UI boards (`fondo.bmp`, `menu.jpg`, `barra.bmp`, `obj.jpg`, `ros.jpg`, `cjr.jpg`) are loaded through `Graficador` helpers.
 They already use conventional bitmap/JPEG formats, so data extraction mainly involves lossless conversion to PNG and mapping sprite rectangles by reading existing constants in `Juego.pas`/`UCliente.pas`.

 ## Atlas builder

-The repository now includes a small CLI (`Tools/AtlasBuilder`) that repacks the legacy `grf/*.bmp` files into Texture2D-friendly atlases alongside a JSON manifest.
-The MonoGame client automatically loads the manifest/atlases (if present) and falls back to the raw BMPs when they are missing.
+The repository now includes a small CLI (`Tools/AtlasBuilder`) that repacks the legacy `grf/*` textures (BMP, PNG, JPG/JPEG) into Texture2D-friendly atlases alongside a JSON manifest.
+The MonoGame client automatically loads the manifest/atlases (if present) and falls back to the raw files when they are missing.

 ```bash
 cd Tools/AtlasBuilder